 While you can find plenty of marrow within the center of the bone, there are all sorts of nooks and crannies around the ends of the bone where marrow can get stuck.

 You can get around those nooks and crannies (and the most bang for your buck) by asking for a long cut.

-Also important: Avoid ends when buying marrow bones, which are made of hard red marrow.
+Also important: Avoid ends or knuckles when buying marrow bones, which are mostly made of hard red marrow.
 Choose cuts from the center of the bone.